nexmo-se/cmp/README.md

 # xCMP
 Campaign Management Portal

+for updated installation instructions please see "Deployment Guide on CMP.pdf"

 # Server Requirements
 The installation for CMP has been tested on `Ubuntu 16.04 LTS` with `MySQL 5.7` installed on.
 Here are the list
 - Ubuntu 16.04 LTS